1. Are you an artist?

 Create a website structure that exhibits your talent

 Make sure that your content is grouped.
 Distinguish between different genres or topics.
-For example, if you’re a photographer, designer, and painter, you can make three categories: Paintings, photos, sketches.
+For example, as a photographer, designer, or painter, you can classify the groups: ideas, sketches, and work and create individual sub-pages for them.

 The important thing is to be as clear as possible so that your visitors find what they want to see immediately.
 Simplicity is the golden rule at Webnode and should be yours also.